 “He really loves this one.”

 This is the key to understanding the pet food aisle.
 It’s natural selection in a jungle of competing foods.
-And after all the marketing is over, there’s just one trick left: palatability.
+And after all the marketing is over, there’s just one trick left: make it as tasty as possible.

 Taste Is King